William Kingdon Clifford: Premonition of relativity

 Riemann, and more specifically Clifford, conjectured that forces and matter might be local irregularities in the curvature of space, and in this they were strikingly prophetic, though for their pains they were dismissed at the time as visionaries.

 In 1990, Ruth Farwell and Christopher Knee examined the record on acknowledgement of Clifford's foresight.
 They conclude that "it was Clifford, not Riemann, who anticipated some of the conceptual ideas of General Relativity."
 To explain the lack of recognition of Clifford's prescience, they point out that he was an expert in metric geometry, and "metric geometry was too challenging to orthodox epistemology to be pursued."
 In 1992, Farwell and Knee continued their study of Clifford and Riemann:[They] hold that once tensors had been used in the theory of general relativity, the framework existed in which a geometrical perspective in physics could be developed and allowed the challenging geometrical conceptions of Riemann and Clifford to be rediscovered.

+Collections

+University College London holds a portfolio of Clifford's mathematical fragments.